Safe Driving Tips

 Staying safe behind the wheel is the golden rule, whether you are just learning to drive or have been on the road for years.
-At WiseDriving, safety is so important to us that you could even earn a discount for being a safe driver.
-Or you could end up paying more for your insurance if you are not… but how do you become a safe driver?
-We are here to help you make our roads a safer place for everyone, as well as get some pennies back in your pocket!
+At WiseDriving, safety is so important to us that you could even earn a personalised premium for being a safe driver.
+You could also end up paying more for your insurance if you are not… but how do you become a safe driver?
+We are here to try and help you make our roads a safer place for everyone, and we may even be able to put some pennies back in your pocket!

 Always look ahead

 This goes hand in hand with the top tip above.
-Sticking to the speed limits is important as it ensures you have plenty of time to react to hazards in the road.
+Sticking to the speed limit is important as it ensures you have plenty of time to react to hazards in the road.
+Remember, you do not always need to meet the maximum speed limit.
+If there is a tight bend coming up on a 40mph road, take it more slowly to make sure you can see round the bend before accelerating again.
+It is a speed limit, not a target.

 Do not forget the two second rule